 Our choice of shoes is very important.
 Just think about the amount of time we spend wearing them and the distances we walk in them.
+Visit Shoe Hero to get up to scratch on your shoe knowledge.
 No wonder shoes have a big effect on our feet.
 That is why when we make some common mistakes with our shoes, we are killing our feet in the process.
 Read on to see the seven common mistakes that are really bad for our feet.

 1. Not replacing shoes with worn-down heels

 Did you ever notice how one side of the bottom of your shoe’s heel gets worn down with time?
 This is completely normal and is due to your heel being directly below your body and supporting all of its weight.
 And because everyone walks differently, it’s completely logical that some people may on one side of the shoe more than the other.

 In the long term, however, it’s not really healthy for your foot and ankle to constantly be in this imbalanced position.
 So it’s best to replace your shoes once the heel becomes significantly worn down.

 2. Not replacing your running shoes frequently enough